 These instruments record fluid pressure changes in deep boreholes that may be driven by fault activity.
 Measurements can be made to better than 0.1 millibar.

 Strainmeters for continuous crustal strain monitoring are highly sensitive instruments with precision of less than 1 part per billion (i.e. less than 1 inch in 16,000 miles).
 They are usually installed in boreholes where surface noise is greatly reduced.
 These instruments monitor the change in crustal strain near active faults and volcanoes associated with fault slip, earthquakes, and volcanic activity.
 Currently, numerous instruments have been installed by the USGS along the San Andreas fault, in the Long Valley Caldera, and by other institutions near active faults and volcanoes in the US, Japan, China, Iceland, Italy, and Taiwan.

 Borehole tensor strain is also measured with a GTSM strainmeter built by GTSM Technologies in Queensland, Australia.
-These instruments measure strain in three directions, 120 degrees apart (a fourth redundant component is also included) with a differential capacitance displacement transducer.
+These instruments measure strain in three directions, 120 degrees apart (a fourth redundant component is also included at 90 degrees) with a differential capacitance displacement transducer.

 Tiltmeters are highly sensitive instruments used to measure ground tilt (rotation) near faults and volcanoes caused by fault slip and volcanic uplift.
 The precision to which tilt can be measured is less than 1 part per billion (i.e. less than 1 inch in 16,000 miles).
 For crustal monitoring applications, these instruments are mostly installed in boreholes to avoid spurious ground tilts produced by differential thermal expansion in near-surface materials, rainfall and pumping effects.